MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

     !['Details' tab.](images/device-installation-dm-printer-details-screen.png)<br/>_Open the 'Details' tab to look for the device identifiers_

-1. From the 'Value' window, copy the most detailed Hardware ID - we'll use this value in the policies.
+1. From the 'Value' window, copy the most detailed Hardware ID—we'll use this value in the policies.

     ![HWID.](images/device-installation-dm-printer-hardware-ids.png)